Banner image placeholder

 Ultimately, I aim to help students develop the skills and confidence they need to succeed both in and beyond the classroom — as thinkers, communicators, and contributors to their communities.
 Further, I believe a primary role of a teacher is to provide the resources every student needs to succeed and, "never give them an excuse to fail".

-I have been the instructor of record for courses in General Microbiology, Microbial Ecology, Introductory Biology, Genetics Lab, and General Ecology.
+I have been the instructor of record for courses in General Microbiology, Microbial Ecology, Introductory Biology, Genetics Lab, Bioinformatics, and General Ecology.

 Contact